 Scholarship Competition Guidelines

 Elementary is for students in school grades 4-6 who are singing at the level of the suggested repertoire on page 13.
-Students must present a memorized program of two to three songs in contrasting style, not to exceed a total length of 10 minutes.
+Students must present a memorized program of two to three songs in contrasting styles, not to exceed a total length of 10 minutes.

 Intermediate is for students in school grades 7-9 who are singing repertoire on the level of Pathways of Song, Vols.
 1-2.
-Students must present a memorized program of 3 songs in contrasting style, one of them in a foreign language, not to exceed a total of 12 minutes in length.
+Students must present a memorized program of 3 songs in contrasting styles, one of them in a foreign language, not to exceed a total of 12 minutes in length.

 Senior is for students in school grades 10-12 who have developed a sense of style and sophistication in their music.
-Students must present a memorized program of 3 songs in contrasting style, at least one of them in a foreign language not to exceed a total of 15 minutes.
+Students must present a memorized program of 3 songs in contrasting styles, at least one of them in a foreign language not to exceed a total of 15 minutes.